MorphyDK/pbs-postinstaller/README.md

 I borrowed his scripts and want to try to build everything into a "One Installer to Rule them All" .. :P

-So all his hard work - a huge thanks for an alternative way to do backup to your Synology nas, instead of using NFS share to Proxmox Backup Server.
+So for all his hard work - a huge thanks for an alternative way to do backup to your Synology nas, instead of using NFS share to Proxmox Backup Server.

-My first "automated" script, so please bare with me. ( which probably can use some huge fine tunings :) )

-Guide for iSCSI lun on the Synology server:
+##Guide for iSCSI lun on the Synology server:

 Synology iSCSI LUN Creation